By Carla Olivo, USMC Spouse

 Military families all have that closet or bathroom where come “Moving Day,” we stash those items we will be transporting ourselves.
 We make sure the packers know not to pack anything from our special holding place.
 It could be a bathroom, closet, spare bedroom or your porch.
 Here is a list of some of the things that might end up in the “Do Not Pack Zone.”

-All the things you need for a few nights on the road: a change of clothes, toothbrush, toothpaste, deodorant, and medications.
+Pack all the things you need for a few nights on the road: a change of clothes, toothbrush, toothpaste, deodorant, and medications.
 If you have kids still in diapers then having several changes of clothing can be a lifesaver.
 On a PCS from Florida to Virginia, my infant wet through two sets of clothes!
 Luckily, we had a waterproof cover for the car seat.

 My husband’s uniforms are also hand carried because on at least two occasions, he had to start work before our household goods arrived.